 - Environmental toxicities (food, water, products)

-Many are dealing with multiple of the above at the same time and will receive diagnoses such as Diabetes, Dementia, Alzheimer’s, Autoimmune disease, Leaky Gut, IBS, chronic fatigue syndrome, brain fog, Autism, and more.
+Because many are dealing with multiple of the above at the same time, they will receive different diagnoses.
+These diagnoses include Diabetes, Dementia, Alzheimer’s, Autoimmune disease, Leaky Gut, IBS, chronic fatigue syndrome, brain fog, Autism, and the like.

-It is important to know that these are the manifestations of a combination of these causes.
+In conclusion, there is no use of just knowing about these diagnoses.
+This is because it is equally important to know that these are the manifestations of a combination of the four causes mentioned above.

-Because of their high degree of toxicity, arsenic, cadmium, chromium, lead, and mercury rank among the priority heavy metals that are of public health significance.
-These metals are known to induce multiple organ damage- even at lower levels of exposure.
-They are also classified as human carcinogens (known or probable) according to the U.S. Environmental Protection Agency, and the International Agency for Research on Cancer.
+They are known to induce multiple organ damage – even at lower levels of exposure.
+These metals are likewise classified as human carcinogens (known or probable) according to the U.S. Environmental Protection Agency, and the International Agency for Research on Cancer.